kebzaq/kindred-cottage-backend/README.md

 # Kindred Cottage
-Kindred Cottage is a ull-stack web application designed for managinh vacation rentals efficiently.
+This a full-stack web application designed for managing guest reservations for Kindred Cottage.
 The application allows to book stays, manage their reservations, and track using a todo list feature.

 ## Features
-- User Authentication: Login and registration
+- User Authentication: login and registration
-- WIP: Booking Management: Users can book stays, specify cgeck-in/check-out dates, and manage their reservations.
+- Booking Management: users can book stays, specify check-in/check-out dates, and manage their reservations.
 - To-Do List: create, update and delete tasks related to vacation with different statuses.
-- Role-Based Access: Ensure only authenticated users can access their bookings and tasks.
+- Role-Based Access: ensure only authenticated users can access their bookings and tasks.

 ## Tech Stack
 - Frontend: HTML, CSS, Javascript currently (but will be separate React app in the future).